-Adams, Miami, Stark, and Van Wert counties updated their local rules to offer parents multiple options, at least one of which afforded the children equal time in the care of each parent.
-These changes, too, constitute improvements over the previous default schedules which had earned grades of 'D' or 'F'.
-Of course, the value of offering multiple schedules is diminished if the court does not strongly encourage the parents, when possible, to select ones that provide substantially equal parenting time and no data are available to indicate how frequently families in these multi-schedule counties are subject to one of the equal parenting time schedules.
+Fairfield, Greene, Marion, Portage, Sandusky, and Summit counties updated their local rules to offer parents multiple options, at least one of which afforded the children equal time in the care of each parent.
+Summit County's local rule is to be commended for including a presumption that parents should share time equally.
+These changes constitute improvements over the previous default schedules which had earned grades of 'D' or 'D+'.
+Of course, the value of offering multiple schedules is diminished if the court does not strongly encourage the parents, when possible, to select ones that provide substantially equal parenting time or if the court, in fact, defaults to very unequal schedules in the absence of parental agreement.